lalitsachan/lalitsachan.github.io/_posts/2019-07-09-Feature-Engineering.md

 <img src="/images/image-20190603161617622.png" style="height:500px" />

 We can safely say that , we can drop columns `INDUS`, `RAD`, `ZN`, `CHAS` in context of predicting the target for this problem .

+## 5. Ratio Features

+As we move towards complex algorithms , need for manual feature creation goes down as many of the transformations can be learned by the algorithms of sufficient complexity ( Neural Networks , Boosting Machines ).
+Example of such transformations can be features created as interaction variables , log transformations or polynomials of original features in the data.

+However ratio features are the ones which different algorithms are consistently bad at emulating .
+If you think that in context of the business problem that you are trying to solve; ratio of features in data can play definitive role then you should create them manually; instead of relying on any algorithm to extract that pattern.

+You can find a detailed discussion about what kind of feature transformation different algorithms can emulate and what they can not : https://bit.ly/2UNDgED

 Few notes on the takeaways/followups  .